10 employer branding mistakes (and solutions) for 2026

 Mistake #1: Ignoring employee feedback

-Employees, as well as potential employees, are the experts on your company's employer branding.
-Whether it’s in their day-to-day work and interactions with management or in the job application process, employees and candidates know how employer branding has affected them.
-Companies that are not asking employees for their feedback or those that do nothing with feedback they’ve been generously given, are missing a golden opportunity.
+Employees and candidates are the experts on your company's employer brand.
+Whether it's in their day-to-day work, their interactions with management, or the job application process itself, they know how your employer brand has affected them.
+Companies that don't ask for feedback, or that do nothing with the feedback they receive, are missing a real opportunity.

-Build-in a robust feedback loop where you regularly ask your employees for their impressions via forums like employee surveys.
-This is particularly important at touchpoints where emotions run high, such as rejecting a candidate application or during annual performance evaluations.
-Asking “how was that experience for you?” is not only a powerful way to show you care.
-It’s important market research in much the same way marketing teams ask customers about their experience.
+The solution.
+Build a robust feedback loop where you regularly ask employees for their impressions via surveys and forums.
+This is especially important at high-stakes touchpoints like rejecting a candidate application or conducting annual performance reviews.
+Asking "how was that experience for you?" is both a way to show you care and a form of market research.
+Collecting it is just step one.
+Make sure you have policies in place to review it and take action.

 Mistake #2: Not conducting an employer branding audit

-A second major mistake to avoid is not getting an accurate temperature check on the state of your employer brand today.
-As mentioned, both candidate engagement and employee experience combine to form the general impression of your brand as an employer in the job market.
+A second major mistake is not getting an accurate read on the current state of your employer brand.
+Both candidate engagement and employee experience combine to form the general impression of your organization in the job market.

 Mistake #3: Not walking the walk